pinohu/DYNASTY/Empire_Bible_Complete.md

 **Example: Three-Generation Transfer**

-**Scenario**: Chimenime Xavier and Judith want to provide for their children and grandchildren.
+**Scenario**: Ikechukwu Polycarp Nnamdi Ohu and Judith Huchukwuyem Ohu want to provide for their children and grandchildren.

 **Without Dynasty Trust**:
 - Transfer to children: Uses $13.61M exemption each = $27.22M total